The Green Bell

 by Paula Keogh

-The Green Bell is a lyrical and profoundly moving story about love and madness.
-It explores the ways that extreme experience can change us: expose our terrors and open us to ecstasy for the sake of a truer life, a reconciliation with who we are.
-Ultimately, the memoir reveals itself to be a hymn to life.
+The Green Bell is a lyrical and profoundly moving memoir about love and madness.
+A hymn to life.
 A requiem for lost friends.
 A coming of age story that takes a lifetime.

-‘A moving distillation of pain and joy, The Green Bell is quite simply beautifully written and wisest memoirs I have ever read’
+‘A moving distillation of pain and joy, The Green Bell is quite simply one of the most beautifully written and wisest memoirs I have ever read.’
+THE SYDNEY MORNING HERALD

 ‘A kind of radiance illuminates this beautiful book .’
 THE GUARDIAN

 ‘The Green Bell [is] a memoir of remarkable eloquence and quiet candour … as much about love and hope as it is a critique of psychiatry.’
 THE AGE

 ‘An intense firework of a book.’
 KEVIN BROPHY

 ‘Keogh’s lyrical writing brings this story to life.
 Her descriptions of mental illness are unforgettable.’
 READINGS MONTHLY